Exploring future synergies for large-scale structure between gravitational waves and radio sources: Relativistic Effects

 \subsection{Magnification and evolution bias}

-We also produce forecasts on the magnification and evolution biases of GWs, in a similar fashion to \citet{zazzera_2024_2}, that is, constraining the values of $s^{GW}$ and $b_e^{GW}$ at different redshift bins.
-Thus, we construct a Fisher matrix with parameters $\vartheta = \{B,\alpha,s^{GW}(z_k),b_e^{GW}(z_k),\vartheta_c\}$, where $z_k$ runs over the $z$-bins.
+We also produce forecasts on the magnification and evolution biases of GWs, in a similar fashion to \citet{2025MNRAS.537.1912Z}, that is, constraining the values of $s^{GW}$ and $b_e^{GW}$ at different redshift bins.
+Thus, we construct a Fisher matrix with parameters \bea \vartheta = \{ B, \alpha, s^{GW}(z_k), b_e^{GW}(z_k), \vartheta_c\}\,, \eea where $z_k$ runs over the $z$-bins.
 However, whilst ET's redshift range starts close to the observer, \hi\ intensity mapping covers the range $z \in [0.35,3.0]$.
 Thus, we show only the constraints on the biases at redshifts covered by both surveys.
 Similarly to the previous section, we only show results with the combination of surveys that provided the best results in \autoref{sec:clusbias}, i.e. ET$\times$\hi\ IM-like.
 We display the results in \autoref{fig:HIxGW_s_be_biases}, where on the top panel we show the forecasted measure of an ET-like $s^{GW}$ and on the bottom panel the corresponding $b_e^{GW}$.

 The results are competitive with the ones displayed in our previous study using an ET$\times$LSST-like cross-correlation, especially in the redshift range $1.5<z<2.5$, where shot noise of GWs is greatly reduced due to the higher number of sources in the Madau-Dickinson rate used.